YuKitsune/Scratchie/README.md

+> ⚠️ This is a work-in-progress, contributions are welcomed!

 # About

 Scratchie is a cross-platform, lightweight scratchpad with some cool stuff like cloud sync, markdown support, syntax highlighing for code-blocks, built-in diff tools, and probably some other cool stuff.